tom-pettit/GeneralRedditBot/README.md

 ```python
 check_for_mod_comments(self)
 ```

+- BANDWIDTH: This has a default value set to 'medium'.
+This is for people who may not have a lot of compute power on which to run their bot, or they want to cut costs, or would want the bot to run more frequently.
+A value of 'low' means the bot runs every 150 seconds.
+A value of 'medium' means the bot runs every 100 seconds.
+A value of 'high' means the bot runs every 150 seconds.

 - For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.